Created in 2020, INSIMIA brings together the CNRS, the University of Montpellier and the Politecnico di Torino.

 The IRP Integrity of Hardware- Software Embedded Systems

-(INSIMIA) is the continuation of the project initiated with the Franco-Italian Laboratory for Research on Integrated Hardware-Software Systems (Lafisi) which allowed to establish the visibility of the LIRMM and the Politecnico di Torino in the field of testing and reliability integrated hardware-software systems, notably through consistent and high-quality scientific production.
+in the age of Artificial Intelligence (INSIMIA) is the continuation of the project initiated with the Franco-Italian Laboratory for Research on Integrated Hardware-Software Systems (Lafisi) which allowed to establish the visibility of the LIRMM and the Politecnico di Torino in the field of testing and reliability integrated hardware-software systems, notably through consistent and high-quality scientific production.
 INSIMIA aims to boost the synergy between these two centres developing complementary research, to develop new research themes in the field of the integrity of integrated systems on chip, but in a research space centered on Artificial Intelligence.
 Particular attention shall be paid to the exploitation and technology transfer of the research results obtained under this IORP.

 JMSL in the USA